 Unfortunately, depreciation is usually a guarantee of vehicle ownership.
 When you drive your new car off the lot, it typically loses value almost immediately.
 Combined with higher loan amounts and longer terms, that depreciation can put you underwater – meaning you owe more than your vehicle is worth.
 When underwater on the loan, you’ll likely lose money if you sell or trade in your car, or if it’s totaled in an accident prior to paying off the loan.

 An auto loan refinance could offer relief from these negatives, with benefits such as:

 - A lower interest rate: Even a small reduction in your interest rate could make a difference.
 For example, a $30,000 loan at 7 percent over five years results in $5,642 in interest before the loan is paid off.
 Reducing the rate to 6 percent saves $843 over the life of the loan.
 And if you can qualify for an even lower rate, the savings will be even greater.

 - A lower monthly payment: A lower interest rate could result in a lower monthly payment and more money in your pocket.
 You can use that extra cash to pay down other debt, invest in your retirement, or simply add a little more spending money to your budget.

 - A shorter term: Knocking a year or two off of the loan term can save hundreds, or even thousands, of dollars in interest.
-With today's low interest rates, you might be able to refinance into a payment that isn’t much more than what you have now, and you’ll receive your title sooner.
+And you might be able to refinance into a payment that isn’t much more than what you have now, but receiving your title sooner.

 - More lending power: Debt-to-income (DTI) ratio measures how much you owe compared with how much income you earn.
 A big monthly car payment could increase your DTI and affect your ability to secure other loans, such as a mortgage.
 Reducing that auto loan payment can open up more options.